-Carburetor engine and cold mornings do not mix well.
-Fortunately, the kick start is present in the Standard variant.
+A Carburetor engines and cold mornings do not mix well.
+Fortunately, the kickstart is present in the Standard variant.

 Interestingly enough, the feature set continues to remain largely unchanged.
 Except for the minor stylistic tweaks, the overall features are the same.

 It was once a segment leader in its class.